Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

 #### Product App Validation

-* Test: HTML markup for the the following pages using W3Validator:
+* Test: HTML for all pages in the Product App using the W3Validator.
-1.

-    * Result: .
+    * Result: No errors or warnings found.

-(Image)

 * Test: I have also tested the App's URL via Django Unit Testing.

-    * Result: .
+    * Result: No errors found.

 (Image)

-* Test: Checked the code using gitpod's python validator and pep8.
+* Test: Checked the code using gitpod's python validator, via the command python3 -m flake8 and as well as PEP8 Online Validator.

-    * Result: .
+    * Result: 1 error in the Product views file due to the search query line being too long.

 ### Shopping Cart